keyuncheng/less/AE_INSTRUCTION.md

 | Elastic Transformation (base code: RS codes) | ETRSConv | (14,10) | 2, 3, 4 |
 | LESS | LESS | (14,10) | 2, 3, 4 |

-NOTE: For Chameleon Cloud users, if you are using the CC-* series system image, there are [firewall settings](https://chameleoncloud.readthedocs.io/en/latest/technical/networks/networks_basic.html#firewall) that need to be configured to allow connections between nodes in the cluster.
+**NOTE**: For Chameleon cloud users, if you are using the CC-* series system image, there are [firewall settings](https://chameleoncloud.readthedocs.io/en/latest/technical/networks/networks_basic.html#firewall) that need to be configured to allow connections for different applications.
 In particular, please make sure the ports are open to allow connections for HDFS and OpenEC.
 On each node, please run below command to open the ports:

 ```
 sudo firewall-cmd --zone=trusted --add-source=192.168.10.0/24